bluefireteam/fireslime.github.io/_articles/20190902_Flame_Virtual_Controller_With_Stack.markdown

 }
 ```

-Next, lets create our gamepad buttons, bellow is the source of a very basic widget which will represent our button, it basically renders a grey box, and wraps itself inside a `GestureDetector` so we can handle tap events:
+Next, lets create our gamepad buttons, below is the source of a very basic widget which will represent our button, it basically renders a grey box, and wraps itself inside a `GestureDetector` so we can handle tap events:

 ```dart
 class GameButton extends StatelessWidget {